MAT Programs in Tennessee

 Disulfiram

-This medication requires users to be totally detoxed from alcohol before they can take it.
+This medication requires users to be detoxed from alcohol before they can take it.
 It does not help reduce cravings for alcohol.
-However, it does help prevent relapse by making users have a negative physical reaction if they consume even a small amount of alcohol.
+However, it does help prevent relapse by making users have an adverse physical reaction if they consume even a tiny amount of alcohol.
 This reaction can include nausea, sweating, vomiting, flushing, headache, chest pains, and difficulty breathing.

-Administered in pill form, this drug is taken for at least three months, with most people using it for twelve months or more.
+Typically administered in pill form, this drug is for at least three months, with most people using it for twelve months or more.

 A New Day Begins with Tennessee Valley Recovery